peachismomo/GameProjects/README.md

 [![Watch the Trailer](https://img.youtube.com/vi/5RoqQw_T7e8/maxresdefault.jpg)](https://youtu.be/5RoqQw_T7e8?si=8YNNOOBhZBcqWYmT)

 ## Twilight (Year 2 Project)
-A 2D top down view game created using a custom engine with a team of 6 programmers and 2 designers using C++ for the engine and embedded C# for the gameplay.
+Twilight is a top-down, 2D puzzle adventure game built using a custom engine.
+Developed by a team of 6 programmers and 2 designers, the project leverages C++ for engine development and C# for gameplay scripting.
+The game features a unique lighting mechanic that is central to puzzle-solving and advancing through its mysterious dungeon.
-TwiLight is a Top-Down, 2D Puzzle Adventure Game, where you play as Elio, a boy who wakes up in a mysterious dungeon, trying to escape with the help of a magical fire sprite, Dara.
+Story:
-The main mechanic of the game is the lighting emitted by the player based on the item he is holding which can interact with some of the environment to solve puzzles and escape the dungeon.
+- Play as Elio, a boy who wakes up in an enigmatic dungeon and seeks to escape with the help of a magical fire sprite, Dara.
-The lighting mechanic is done using shaders to emulate 2D lighting without a 3D environment, involving both illumination and shadows.
+- The lighting mechanic is integral to the gameplay, where the light from the item the player holds interacts with the environment to reveal hidden paths and solve puzzles.

 ### Screenshots
 ![Alt text](Screenshots/Twilight_(1).png)